kevandcal/gif-search/README.md

 ## Features

-* When the app loads, the top 30 trending GIFs on Giphy are displayed
+* The top trending GIFs on Giphy are displayed by default
 * The user can search for specific types of GIFs by entering a search query
 * The user's search query remains in the input field as a header (like YouTube)
-* The input field can be cleared by clicking the X icon that appears whenever it is not empty
+* Search queries can be cleared by clicking the X icon that appears when the input field is not empty
-* The button for submitting a query is only active (and focusable) when the input field contains one
+* The button for submitting a query is only active (and focusable) when the input field contains text
 * Trending GIFs can be navigated back to by clicking the house icon to the left of the input bar
 * Gifs are arranged in a 3-column grid if space allows; if not, they are arranged in 1 or 2 columns
 * The app is fully responsive and should work on any screen size